SohamRatnaparkhi/Transliterate/README.md

 - This is `Flask web-app`.
 - Its `Heroku app` is available as well.
-- Its documentation is available in the [Documentaion folder](https://github.com/SohamRatnaparkhi/Transliterate/tree/main/Documentation)
+- Its documentation is available in the [Documentaion folder](https://github.com/SohamRatnaparkhi/Transliterate/tree/main/Documentation).
+It will help you to get started with the tool.

 > From a developer's perspective, I think it would be best to use the Flask app!